MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Why fit in when you were born to stand out?
+> Success is going from failure to failure without losing your enthusiasm
-> -- Dr. Seuss
+> -- Winston Churchill